darideveloper/video-post/README.md

 The program does the following for each video in the **videos.xlsx** file:

-1. Download the video with https://snaptik.app/en page and save it in **downloads** folder with the name from the excel file.
+1. Validate the videos in **downloads** folder with the name from the excel file.
 2. Validate the duration of the video for each social network, and made the necessaries file conversions.

 Note: each social network have different limits of duration for the videos.